aramis-lab/clinicadl/docs/index.md

-# ClinicaDL Documentation
+# `clinicadl` Documentation

 ## Installation

-ClinicaDL can be installed on Mac OS X and Linux machines, and possibly on Windows computers with a Linux Virtual Machine.
+`clinicadl` can be installed on Mac OS X and Linux machines, and possibly on Windows computers with a Linux Virtual Machine.

-We assume that users installing and using ClinicaDL are comfortable with using the command line.
+We assume that users installing and using `clinicadl` are comfortable with using the command line.

 - [Installation](./Installation)